nexusformat/definitions/manual/source/datarules.rst

 There are now three methods of :index:`associating <link>` each data dimension to its respective dimension scale.
-Only the first method is recommended now, the other two (oder methods) are now discouraged.
+Only the first method is recommended now, the other two (older methods) are now discouraged.

 #. :ref:`Design-Linking-NIAC2014`
 #. :ref:`Design-Linking-ByName`